Redis as a Session Store: Patterns and Best Practices

 $client->connect($master[0], $master[1]);

-Track Active Sessions
+Tracking Active Sessions Per User

 // Store user session mapping